WP Rocket Speed Optimization and Best Settings

 Cache tab

-File optimization tab
+File Optimization tab

 If the Remove jQuery Migrate checkbox is selected, WP Rocket will improve the load time by eliminating an automatic request for a JS file that is often unnecessary.
 Bear in mind, however, that some themes and plugins use the file, so this option can cause a conflict.